social-media-ethics-automation/book/book_contents/ch21_conclusions/01_what_we_covered.md

 - Sentiment Analysis
 - Recursion (for printing tweets and replies)

 We hope that by the end of this course you have a familiarity of what programming is and some of what you can do with it.
-We particularly hope you have a familiarity with basic Python programming concepts, and an ability to interact with Twitter using comptuer programs.
+We particularly hope you have a familiarity with basic Python programming concepts, and an ability to interact with Reddit using computer programs.